DotLYHiyou/BlackoutGames/README.md

 ## Acknowledgements

-- Thanks to everyone for visiting!
-We just hit 10k!
+- Thanks to everyone that supported Zenithub from the beginning.
 - Special thanks to Netlify, Vercel, and Cloudflare for their hosting services.